Hazy uses a range of best-in-class generator models to synthesise data:

-SDV has benefits around speed and simplicity -- it's fast and easy to understand.
+SDV has benefits around speed and simplicity, as it is fast and easy to understand.
 However, it can struggle for quality and has limitations on the data values and structures it can support.

 Generative adversarial networks (GANs) are one of the most important technological breakthroughs in deep learning.
-Initially known for their ability to generate realistic synthetic images and videos, they've increasingly been shown to be applicable to other domains, including structured data.
+Initially known for their ability to generate realistic synthetic images and videos, they have increasingly been shown to be applicable to other domains, including structured data.

 The task of selecting, configuring and optimising the right model for the data and use case is a core feature of the Hazy platform.
 We call it auto-tuning.

 Auto-tuning sits in between data selection and training.
-It’s where we automatically match the best model to the data and optimise its configuration.
+It is where we automatically match the best model to the data and optimise its configuration.

-Hazy generators are re-trained on a regular basis, typically on a schedule, for example once a day, or when new data is available.
-See outputs for more information on using a generator.
+Hazy Generators are re-trained on a regular basis, typically on a schedule, for example once a day, or when new data is available.

 The Hazy team can help you understand the trade offs and likely performance impact of specific data set + model combinations, both for first-run and auto-run usage.
 Where performance is a blocker, the first steps are: